nhomble/helmfile-values-file/README.md

       - ./helmfiles/values.yml
 ```

-then when I run the command, I an error that the values.yml doesn't exist
+then when I run the command, there is an error that the values.yml doesn't exist

 ```bash
 $ helmfile --file helmfiles/manifest.yml lint